tudo-astroparticlephysics/PROPOSAL/README.md

 [here](https://doi.org/10.1016/j.cpc.2013.04.001).
 Recent improvements are documented [here](https://doi.org/10.1016/j.cpc.2019.03.021).

-PROPOSAL is developed and tested on macOS and linux.
+PROPOSAL is developed and tested on macOS, Linux and Windows:
-Continuous integration is setup on travis and tests several version of gcc and clang.
+Continuous integration is set up on GitHub actions testing PROPOSAL on gcc, clang and Visual Studio.

 PROPOSAL is now a C++14 library using pybind11 Python bindings!